microsoft/CCF/sphinx/source/quickstart/concepts.rst

 A CCF network consists of several nodes, each running on top of a Trusted Execution Environment (:term:`TEE`), or enclave, such as :term:`SGX`.
 As such, a CCF network is decentralised and highly-available.

 Nodes are run and maintained by :term:`operators`.
+However, nodes must be trusted by the consortium of members before joining a CCF network.

 Application
 -----------